Assertion language

 : | - |

-Basic expressionsVAR
+Basic expressions#

-denote a value those express.
+VAR and LITERAL denote a value those express.

-Type annotation EXP : SORT
+Type annotation EXP : SORT specifies the type of EXP as SORT.
+It just

 affects the behavior of type inference of assertion language.
 So, there is no